RealTime Lab’s

 No. We test mycotoxins in urine because it is a less invasive and more stable option than serum testing.

-• A physician can order the test for you.
-Visit our “Find a Doctor” search feature to find physicians in your area who have already partnered with us.
+- A physician can order the test for you.
+Visit our “Find a Provider” search feature to find physicians in your area who have already partnered with us.

 Pricing for our tests ordered online can be found by clicking the Shop tab at the top of our website.
 Testing ordered through a healthcare provider or environmental inspector will vary in price.